 I would like to start by stating that there is no loser in this game, these are two brilliant printers infamous for their extraordinary capabilities, regardless of what you choose, you’ve chosen right.

 The choice is far more about what you are going to use the printer for than it is about anything else in all honesty as both are capable to do what they’re meant to brilliantly.

 If we were to choose just one, it would be the Canon Pro 1000.

 Overall we consider it a better printer, we simply see better prints out of it, better colors, and the blacks are splendid, shattering beautiful.

 We also took into consideration that the paper feeding of the Epson is troublesome, not only on this printer but in general Epson printers, in our tests the Pro 1000 never skew or jammed paper in over 300 prints, the same cannot be said about the Epson.

-Yes, we will miss the Panorama feature on the Epson and yes, the Canon is a bit more expensive to use throughout time but replacements part for the Canon are easier to find as well.
+Yes, we will miss the Panorama feature on the Epson and yes, the Canon is a bit more expensive to use over time but the replacements part for the Canon are easier to find as well.

-It was a hard decision to make, and once more, we cannot emphasis how good these printers are, whatever you choose, you are right; for us it has been the Canon.
+It was a hard decision to make, and once more, we cannot emphasize how good these printers are, whatever you choose, you are right; for us, it has been the Canon.

 If you are still uncertain these are the gods you would like on your side, more printers for architects can be found on Architecture Lab you can find the best A3 photo printers, best A1 plotters, best laser and inkjet printers for envelope, best 11×17 printers for architects, best printer for heat transfers, best printers for art prints, 4×6 printers, best archival and giclee printers and the best large format printer for photographers.